Three Major Insurance Events of Which Every Homeowner Should Be Aware

 1. Fire and water damage are the two most prevalent causes for insurance claims.

-The National Interagency Fire Center reports that there were 63,312 wildfires and 3,595,613 burned acres in the U.S. in 2014.
-Additionally, according to the National Fire Protection Association, there were 487,500 structure fires in 2013, which resulted in $9.5 billion in property damage and amounted to approximately one home structure fire per 85 seconds.
+The National Interagency Fire Center reports that there were 71,499 wildfires and 10,026,086 burned acres in the U.S. in 2017.
+Additionally, according to the National Fire Protection Association, there were $24 billion in property damage occurred as a result of a fire in 2017.
 There are several steps a homeowner can take, both inside and outside of the home, to prevent becoming one of these statistics.

 - Install at least one smoke detector on each floor and check them regularly to ensure they’re working.
 Be sure to put in fresh batteries at least twice a year.